advisors-excel-llc/AEConnect/Resources/docs/bulk/README.md

 $ bin/console ae_connect:bulk -l 1000 # limits to querying 1000 records at a time

 # Let's put it all together!
-# This command will sync all entities associated the Account type both up and down for the default connection
+# This command will sync all entities associated the Account and Contact types both up and down for the default connection
 # limiting local queries to 1000 records
-$ bin/console ae_connect:bulk default -t Account -i -o -l 1000
+$ bin/console ae_connect:bulk default -t Account -t Contact -i -o -l 1000

 ```